Elmetayer/VBA-outlook-export/README.md

 - ATTACHMENT_SIZE : email's total size of attachments
 - EMAIL_ITEM_KEY : key representing the email

 In addition, all email bodies (text) are aggregated in a “corpus” txt file.
-This file can be divided into multiple files in case the whole file is too big (see "maxSizeCorpus" parameter".
+This file can be divided into multiple files in case the whole file is too big (see "maxSizeCorpus" parameter).

 The exported files are organized as follows:
-- a dedicated export folder named “ExportOutlook\yyyymmdd_hhmmss” is created for each export launch (yyyymmdd_hhmmss being the timestamp of extraction generation)
+- a dedicated export folder named "ExportOutlook\yyyymmdd_hhmmss" is created for each export launch (yyyymmdd_hhmmss being the timestamp of extraction generation)
-- the csv files are put at the root of the export folder
+- the csv files and subfolders are put at the root of the above export folder
-- all email body txt files are put in a “Messages” subfolder
+- each email body is exported in a txt file in a "Messages" subfolder, the name of each body txt file is the same as EMAIL_ITEM_KEY information (see hereafter)
 - all corpus txt file(s) are exported in a “Corpus” subfolder

+"Clean up text" steps are included in the code part where email bodies are exported, in order to remove specific items (recurrent emails signature, premises’ address, etc.) ... but this doesn’t work very well though, especially for signatures.